ddangman/FAR/README.md

 - MSI Nahimic and Razer (Insert Any Product Name Here) are known to interfere with Special K (dxgi.dll), you may need to disable that software to use the mod (official kaldaien note)
 - Nothing Works?!
 Try the lastest version from the crack, my tests use the first version (SSE) and the second release + ali213 emulator.
 - Nothing Again?
 You have any program that try hook/inject into the game? like the discord overlay? try disable anything like this.
-- try set UseCrashHandler=false in the dxgi.ini; i don´t think this can solve, but you can see the e Windows Stop Working message and read info about the problem.
+- try set at [SpecialK.System] the UseCrashHandler=false in the dxgi.ini; i don´t think this can solve, but you can see the e Windows Stop Working message and read info about the problem.
+- try set at [Steam.Log] the Silent=true
 - Nothing...
 So...
 I can lend my shoulders to you cry if you need.

 ```